grycap/im/README.md

 pip install IM
 ```

+Pip will install all the pre-requisites needed.
+So Ansible  1.4.2 or later will
+ be installed in the system.
+In some cases it will need to have installed the GCC
+ compiler and the python developer libraries ('python-dev' or 'python-devel'
+ packages in main distributions).

+You must also remember to modify the ansible.cfg file setting as specified in the
+REQUISITES section.

 ### 1.3.2 FROM SOURCE

 Select a proper path where to install the IM service (i.e. /usr/local/im,